vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/12_Observations_on_the_History_and_Culture_of_daxi.md

 Regarding the second criterium, A. M. Shastri, following Sankaranarayanan 1977, argued that the father of Tīvaradeva’s nephew’s wife Vāsaṭā, Prince

-\( nr̥pa\) S¯uryavarman, who is said to belong to a family of Varmans that had attained sovereignty over Magadhā, 57 has nothing to do with the homonymous
+\( nr̥pa\) Sūryavarman, who is said to belong to a family of Varmans that had attained sovereignty over Magadhā, 57 has nothing to do with the homonymous

 Maukhari prince, son of Īśānavarman, who is known from the Haraha Inscrip-